jrwrigh/dotfiles2.0/README.md

 Need to update documentation.
 Notice the helper scripts `add2dotf.sh` and `symlndotf.sh`.

+There are a few "master-esque" branches.
+The first is obviously `master`.
+This holds common items for the other two "master-esque" branches.
+The other two are `desktop` and `server`. `desktop` is all configurations related to computers that I use the desktop on and have more liberal control over. `server` is for configurations on machines I don't have control over and generally only access via ssh.
+The primary goal of this is to have `server` contain as minimal a dependency list as possible.

 ### Made a commit on a local computer branch, but it should also go in master:

 First, find the commit hash that you want to move.
 Let's say it's `abcd123`.